AbhiK24/abhik24.github.io/_posts/2020-02-17-Losing-Karnad-And-Finding-Myself.md

 Malli in this brilliant Newslaundry article [writes](https://www.newslaundry.com/2019/06/15/girish-karnad-and-the-death-of-literary-multilingual-heritage), “Three out of Kannada’s eight Jnanpith awardees, including Karnad, spoke a language other than Kannada at home.”
 The ability to think in multiple languages and cultures is so important in days when we live in constant fear of isolation, either enforced by ourselves or through an authority from the centre.

-We should let more Indians which languages they want to learn and live in, rather than enforcing languages that were deemed fit by some in power.
+We should let all Indians choose which languages they want to learn and live in, rather than enforcing languages that were deemed fit by some in power.
 (Be rest assured, the irony of me writing this in English is not lost on me.)

 ### Healthy Dose of Dr. Bendre

-Karnad was more fortunate that he had a close relationship with Bendre.
+Karnad was much more fortunate that he had a close relationship with Bendre.
 One can only imagine the conversations of two great minds.
 Bendre himself spoke Kannada and Marathi.
 I grew up on “Banthanna Sanna Somavara, Kanabekanna Someswara” and many of his poems that still form a central part of my poetic aesthetics.
-Bendre, I think, is one of the greatest poet ever.
+Bendre, I think, is one of the greatest poets ever.
 You can read English translations of Bendre [here](https://darabendreinenglish.com/tag/bendre-in-english/). (highly recommended website for Bendre lovers)

 ### North Karnataka - Maharashtra connection